-438 higher Pn/Ps ratios than mainland birds for BDs and TLRs.
-Therefore, we can rule out balancing selection as the main factor explaining the high Pn/Ps of immune genes because, in 439 440 this case, Pn/Ps of island birds should be lower.
-The last possible explanation we can think of 441 is a relaxed selection of immune genes.
-It is likely that immune genes are overall less 442 constrained than the control genes.
-It has been shown that evolutionary constraints are more related to gene expression than to function (Drummond et al., 2005; Drummond and Wilke, 443 444 2008) and therefore, functionally important genes could still have a high Pn/Ps.
-Overall, our analyses do not support a strong impact of ongoing adaptive mutation or balancing 445 selection on BDs and TLRs.
-However, these immune genes do not evolve as the random genes 446 447 not involved in immune functions and present a significantly higher Pn/Ps of 0.20 (p < 0.001; 448 Table 3).
-449 No evidence of a reduced impact of the parasite communities on the polymorphism pattern 450 immunes genes in island birds For BDs and TLRs, the best model selected includes the origin (i.e., mainland or island) and 451 452 gene category without interaction (see above and Table 2).
-This model has no interaction 453 between origin and gene categories invalidating the hypothesis of a reduced parasite communities on island (Figure 2).
+Overall, our analyses do not support a strong impact of ongoing adaptive mutation or balancing selection on BDs and TLRs.
+However, these immune genes do not evolve as random genes (not involved in immune functions) and present a significantly higher Pn/Ps of 0.20 (p < 0.001; Table 3).

+- No evidence of a reduced impact of the parasite communities on the polymorphism pattern of immunes genes in island birds - For BDs and TLRs, the best model selected includes the origin (i.e., mainland or island) and gene category without interaction, corresponding to model n°2 (see above and Table 2).
+This model has no interaction between origin and gene categories invalidating the hypothesis of a reduced parasite communities on islands (Figure 2).